asreview/asreview/docs/source/installation.rst

 Install Python
 --------------
 The ASReview software runs with Python in the background.
 Installing ASReview requires having Python 3.6+ installed.
-More knowledge about Python is not necessary to rus ASReview, but if you want to know more you van look on their website `Python <https://www.python.org/about/>`__.
+More knowledge about Python is not necessary to run ASReview, but if you want to know more you can look on their `website <https://www.python.org/about/>`__.

 Windows
 ~~~~~~~